 With my oldest who is very active, has a short attention span, and is very intelligent, I’ve learned that I need to get to the point pretty quickly so we tend to fly through subjects as fast as we can.
 He’s still learning and absorbing things, as he demonstrates in assessments, but I know that if I over teach or lollygag on anything that I’ll lose him and it’ll be hard to get him back.

-Below is a picture of his brothers joining him during a lesson.
+Below is a picture of when my little guys were little!!
+This is when just our oldest was doing Kindergarten and his little brothers were joining him during a lesson.
 Typically they aren’t quite this close but that day he was involving them within his learning and quizzing them as he worked through the worksheet.
 It was really cute.

 The Way it Really Is